rjwhobbs/arduino_timer/README.md

 # arduino_timer
 A simple timer made with the pro mini.

-A very basic timer, I tried to challenge myself and not reference other projects or use any libraries so there may be some issues here and there but for the most part I am quite happy with it.
+A very basic timer, I tried to challenge myself and not reference other projects or use any libraries.
 I decided ofcourse to use `millis()` to keep track of the time elapsed, if the value returned from `millis()` would overflow that would be fine as the start value used to measure when a second has elapsed would also overflow and the time left is not adversely affected.

 <p align="center">
   <img src="pro_mini_timer.jpg" width="350">